Connecting Ender3 to WiFi with ESP32

 After playing around with OctoPrint I went back to running between the printer and the PC with the SD card in my hand.

 Recently I’ve found another, interesting project.
 That is ESP3D.
-It’s a similiar idea to the OctoPrint except it’s running on an ESP8266 or ESP32 microcontroller.
+It’s a similar idea to the OctoPrint except it’s running on an ESP8266 or ESP32 microcontroller.
 Well that sounds simpler than running a full Linux machine, and indeed it is.
 Just find 5V and GND pins to power the micro.
 Connect ESP’s UART to printer mainboard’s UART and you’re done.

 The projects are similar but they aren’t the same!
 OctoPrint acts as a host, meaning it feeds the instructions to the printer from a file stored in the Raspberry Pi’s memory.
 ESP3D acts only as a web interface to your printers UART port.